Attractions, Activities, and Romantic Things to Do in Quebec City This Summer

 Limoilou is one of the smaller older districts of Quebec City that has recently been transformed and overcome with a wave of the new generation.
 It is now young, hip and composed of artisans, business-people and families alike.
 Around every corner lies a delicious bistro, an artistic workshop, and a local boutique.

-• Start off your day at Boîte à Pain, a bakery with really good croissants, bread, sandwiches, soups, and real fire-oven Napoli pizzas.
+- Start off your day at Boîte à Pain, a bakery with really good croissants, bread, sandwiches, soups, and real fire-oven Napoli pizzas or enjoy a full brunch at Chez Maude Épicerie Laboratoire Culinaire focusing on local cuisine and a favorite of many locals!

-• After some spending, make sure to refuel at tea or coffee shop, like Le Lièvre et la Tortue and le Nektar Caféologue.
+- After some spending, make sure to refuel at tea or coffee shop, like Le Lièvre et la Tortue, le Nektar Caféologue and Babeurre Délicatesses.

-• Or continue strolling the 3rd Avenue and find the perfect neighbourhood bar.
+- Or continue strolling the 3rd Avenue and find the perfect neighbourhood bar.
 We urge you to go try Le Bal du Lézard, a small vintage looking bar that host shows and offers good music and a fun atmosphere.
 If you’re more the craft beer type, head to La Souche for a fresh brew around a log table, hence its name!
+You can also try one of the many restaurants that has opened its door in the neighbourhood including ARVI with its fixed price menu offering a unique experience where the cooks are also the servers for the night!

 19. See the Grands Feux Loto-Quebec

-For six Wednesday and Saturday nights from July 31 to August 24 Quebec City’s skies are lit up at 9 pm by the annual spectacle that is the Grands Feux Loto-Quebec fireworks.
-Enjoy the magnificent show from the bank of the St. Lawrence River or on the Dufferin Terrace.
+For eight nights from August 1st to the 24 Quebec City’s skies are lit up at 10 pm by the annual spectacle that is the Grands Feux Loto-Quebec fireworks.
+Come enjoy the magnificent show Quai Paquet in Lévis or at Place des Canotiers in Québec starting at 6pm.
 And it’s all free!

 20. Take the ferry to the south shore of the St. Lawrence river